UA Little Rock no longer administers the ACT.

 Types of Exams:

 There are two “types” of ACT tests, National and Residual.
-UALR administers only the ACT national.
+UA Little Rock accepts only the ACT national scores.

 The national test is offered at hundreds of testing centers in February, April, June, September, October, and December.
-National scores can be sent to any university a student selects.
+National scores can be sent to any university a student selects from the ACT list.

 The ACT Residual Test is offered by some universities exclusively for their students.
 Residual scores are valid only at the campus where you take the test.
 They cannot be transferred to or used by another institution.

-UALR receives score reports electronically, for regular registrants, from ACT.
-UALR uploads these scores to the UALR system within 14 working days, barring any delays.
-Standby score uploads take longer.
+UA Little Rock receives ACT scores electronically for regular registrants who indicated UA Little Rock as a recipient at the time of their registration for a specific exam date.
+Testing Services uploads these scores to the University system within 14 working days, barring any delays.
+Standby score uploads may take longer.

 ACT National Registration